ocbe-uio/BayesMallows/cran-comments.md

 ## Resubmission Note

 This is a resubmission.
-It fixes an LTO issue caused by src/RcppExports.cpp.
+It fixes a bug related to an argument that was not properly forwarded, it allows the sequential Monte Carlo functions to use exact partition functions, removes deprecated functions, adds link to website, and improves the unit test outputs.

 ## Test Environments